darryltkh/Gender-and-Age-Classification-Using-Face-Image/README.md

-# Gender and Age Classification Using Face Image
+# Gender and Age Classification Using Faces in Images
 This project is done for the Singapore NTU SCSE module CE4042 Neural Networks and Deep Learning.
 The dataset used in this project is from the [Adience Dataset](https://talhassner.github.io/home/projects/Adience/Adience-data.html#agegender).
 This project is also based on a published work done by G. Levi and T. Hassner.[^1]

 Aim of the project: With the Adience dataset, improve the classification of gender and age from the published work of G. Levi and T. Hassner.[^1]